TeseySTD/asp-web-api-ecommerce-app/README.md

 ```
 I also was inspired by this article<sup>[1]</sup> and this video<sup>[2]</sup> about DDD validation.

+### Clean Architecture
+All services are built using this principle but with a feature for practical purposes.
+This feature is the **EF Core** dependencies between the `Application` and `Persistence` layers.
+Mostly when implementing the business logic (`Application`) layer with **Clean Architecture**, developers make an IRepository interface that describes
+all necessary methods to work with DB and`Presistence` layer implements it and places it in the dependency injection pool,
+so the `Application` layer is not dependent on the `Persistence` layer - which  **Clean Architecture** needs.
+I did the same in the `Basket` service, but in rest of the services I made a trick.
+Because **EF Core** `DbSet` and `DbContext`  implement **Repository** and **UnitOfWork** patterns already,
+in the Application layer I would have to implement all interfaces for it, so a lot of boilerplate code had to be written, and also my repositories cannot contain necessary **EF Core** logic like `Include` and `ThenInclude` methods.
+I could write all that boilerplate, but I decided that it's not practical.
+Instead, I add to the `Application` layer one package - `Microsoft.EntityFrameworkCore.Relational` and define `IApplicationDbContext` interfaces -
+where  `DbSets` and `SaveChangesAsync` methods are defined.
+`Persistence` layer implements this interface and adds it to the dependency injection pool.
+This approach adds ORM dependency to
+the `Application` layer, so it is harder to test, but it doesn't add a database one - `Application` layer still can use any DB; ORM makes abstraction of the database itself.

 <!-- References -->
 [1]: https://enterprisecraftsmanship.com/posts/validation-and-ddd/ "Validation and DDD — Article"